signet4grn/SIGNET/README.md

 `geno-prep` command provide the user the interface of preprocessing genotype data.
 We will do quality control, after which we will use IMPUTE2 for imputation.

-`geno-prep` receive the `map` file and `ped` file as input:
-- `data.map`: includes SNP location information with four columns,i.e.,[chromosomeSNP_name genetic_distance locus] for each of p SNPs.
-- `data.ped`: includes pedgree information, i.e.,[family_IDindividual_IDmother_IDfather_ID gender phenotype] in the ﬁrst six columns, followed by 2p columns with two columns for each of p SNPs
+- `ped`: includes pedgree information, i.e.,[family_IDindividual_IDmother_IDfather_ID gender phenotype] in the ﬁrst six columns, followed by 2$p$ columns with two columns for each of p SNPs
+- `map`: includes SNP location information with four columns,i.e.,[chromosomeSNP_name genetic_distance locus] for each of p SNPs.
+- `mind`: missing rate cutoff for individuals.
+It's a value in [0, 1].
+- `geno`: missing rate cutoff for SNPs.
+It's a value in [0, 1].
+- `hwe`: Hardy-Weinberg equilibrium cutoff.
+It's a value in (0, 1].
+- `ref`: Reference file for imputation.
+It could be downloaded from http://mathgen.stats.ox.ac.uk/impute/impute_v2.html.
+- `gmap`: Genomic map file for imputation.
+It could be downloaded from It could be downloaded from http://mathgen.stats.ox.ac.uk/impute/impute_v2.html.
+- `int`: interval length for imputation.
+Should be a positive number.
+- `ncores`: Number of cores in the current server.
+It's an integer larger than 1.

 #### Usage